ituethoslab/datasprint/field-notes/analyse-og-tal/sprint-1/observations-structure-and-elements.md

 14:40 - Sprinting: Data Collection

-15:30 - Summary of the days events and progress
+15:30 - Summary of the days events and progress ->
+15:15 Summary moved to this time, due to changes in

 16:00 - Datasprint ends